wernerd/ZRTPCPP/README.md

 ## GNU ZRTP C++

-This package provides a library that adds ZRTP support to the GNU ccRTP stack.
+This package provides a library that adds ZRTP support to the GNU ccRTP stack and serves as library for other RTP stacks (PJSIP, GStreamer).
 Phil Zimmermann developed ZRTP to allow ad-hoc, easy to use key negotiation to setup Secure RTP (SRTP) sessions.
 GNU ZRTP works together with GNU ccRTP (1.5.0 or later) and provides a ZRTP implementation that can be directly embedded into client and server